michelle/sink/readme.md

   setInterval(checkToilet, 100);

-  // Synced will automatically be updated. function checkToilet() {
+  // Synced objects will automatically be updated. function checkToilet() {
     if (loo.indexOf('poo') !== -1) {
       // flush.